 Priyanka Shetty is an award-winning actor, playwright, and director based in Philadelphia.
 As a creator of original works, Priyanka is focused on making art that is a reflection of our times.
-With humor, insight, and raw energy, her plays pose critical questions about contemporary issues, engender dialogue, and are a call for solidarity and collective action.
+With humor, insight, and raw energy, her plays pose critical questions about contemporary issues, engender dialogue, and call for solidarity and collective action.

 #CHARLOTTESVILLE